-The floodplains in Windham are primarily related to seasonal high water flow in the middle and south branches of the Williams River and the Saxtons River.
+The floodplains in Windham are primarily related to seasonal high-water flow in the middle and south branches of the Williams River and the Saxtons River.
 Floodplains are low-lying terraces adjacent to rivers and streams which are periodically inundated when swollen waterways exceed their bank-full capacities.
 Federal mapping indicates that floodplains exist in the central and northern portion of the Town.
 There are also areas along rivers and streams subject to risk of erosion, particularly in high flow events, known as Fluvial Erosion Hazard (FEH) Zones.
 These areas have been and are being defined through the State River Management Program protocols in cooperation with FEMA.
-State maps are not yet available for all towns due to lack of funding, but remain a part of the goals of the River Management Program and could be released during 2014.
+State maps are not yet available for all towns due to lack of funding but remain a part of the goals of the River Management Program and could be released during 2014.
 Once defined, these areas should be included in the town's flood hazard area regulations to protect the public and the river corridor environment from adverse consequences of development there.
-A detailed discussion of FEH Zones can be found here: www.vtwaterquality.org/rivers/docs/rv_vtfehqa.pdf
+A discussion of FEH Zones can be found on the ANR Flood Ready site (https://floodready.vermont.gov/).